digital-fabric/libev_scheduler/README.md

 cannot be used in a non-blocking manner.
 While fiber scheduler implementations can in principle use `Fiber#transfer` to switch between fibers, which will allow pausing and resuming the main fiber, it does not seem as if the current design is really conductive to that.
+Again, as discussed above, this can lead to confusion.

 ### I/O readiness